Attorney Visa Sponsorship Jobs in Ohio

 Which visa types are most common for attorney roles in Ohio?

-The H-1B is the most common visa for attorney positions in Ohio, as the role typically qualifies as a specialty occupation requiring at minimum a Juris Doctor degree.
+The H-1B visa is the most common visa for attorney positions in Ohio, as the role typically qualifies as a specialty occupation requiring at minimum a Juris Doctor degree.
 O-1A visas are an option for attorneys with demonstrated extraordinary ability, such as published legal scholarship or significant case recognition.
-TN status is available to Canadian and Mexican attorneys under USMCA for qualifying legal roles.
+TN visa status is available to Canadian and Mexican attorneys under USMCA for qualifying legal roles.

 Which cities in Ohio have the most attorney sponsorship jobs?